NesibeOzer-32/NeuralNetworkPlaygroundProject/MyFramework.md

 Utilities

 I have  driver utilities, browser utilities, and configuration reader under the utilities.
 Utilities used to store reusable code.
-In driver utilities, Singleton design pattern is used to set up the Web Driver.
-BrowserUtils contains general methods for my automation and i have sleep method in it for this project. configuration reader reads configuration.properties files.
+In driver utilities I set up the Web Driver.
+BrowserUtils contains general methods for my automation and I have sleep method in it for this project. configuration reader reads configuration.properties files.